MONEY LAUNDERING

 As the reporter of the Vancouver Sun stated: "This leaves a gaping hole in the terrorist financing regime since lawyers often act as facilitators for money-laundering, setting up shell companies and serving as conduits for transfers to offshore tax havens beyond the reach of regulators.
 What all this amounts to then is a public relations exercise to demonstrate to the worldwide intelligence community that Canada takes these matters seriously.".

-In the matter of Paul H. Cody --the subject featured on this site -- his lawyers can continue doing easy transactions for him while collecting their 7% of commission.
+In the matter of PAUL H. CODY the subject featured on this site -- his lawyers can continue doing easy transactions for him while collecting their 7% or more on their commission.

 The Fraudster

-Unlike Canada, the USA, the rule of Solicitor-client privilege appears to not fit with the crime of fraud.
-This means that criminals from the USA, like Cody, would have a hard time parking their dirty money in the USA without being eventually caught.
+It is important to note that the USA, unlike Canada, appears to not have the same rule of solicitor-client privilege when it comes to the crime of fraud.
+This means that criminals from the USA, like PAUL H. CODY would have a hard time parking their dirty money in the USA without being eventually caught.
+This is why CODY is in Vancouver BC, as an illegal immigrant, overlooked by the authorities.

 For instance, the crime-fraud exception can render the privilege moot when communications between an attorney and client are themselves used to further a crime or fraud.
 In Clark v.
 United States,the US Supreme Court writes that "A client who consults an attorney for advice that will serve him in the commission of a fraud will have no help from the law.
 He must let the truth be told."